Arctodus: Exploitation

+Competition

+Human hunting and butchery of large megafauna, particularly mammoths and mastodon, would likely have put people in competition with A. simus.
+Defense against these large bears and the abandonment of carcasses are plausible outcomes, along with the possible caching and disposal of carcass remains underwater to mask its odor from Arctodus.
+Co-existence in Chiquihuite cave, Zacatecas also suggests potential competition between A. simus and humans for shelter.

 Migration barrier hypothesis

 In the late 1980s, Val Geist hypothesized that "specialist, aggressive, competitive Rancholabrean fauna" such as Arctodus simus were a barrier for humans (along with other Siberian megafauna such as moose, grey wolves and brown bears) when migrating into North America (both Beringia and below the ice sheets).
 Male A. simus were the largest and most powerful carnivorous land mammals in North America, with the potential specialization in obtaining and dominating distant and scarce resources.
 Humans in this hypothesis, though familiar with brown bears, would not have been able to avoid predation or effectively compete with A. simus and other large Pleistocene North American carnivores, making human expansion difficult in Beringia and impossible south of the ice sheets.

+Human footprints intersecting the pawprints of an A. simus family (White Sands, New Mexico).

 However, this theory has never been accepted by anthropologists.
 Paul Matheus argues that there were negligible ecological differences across the mammoth steppe, and that humans successfully competed against and even hunted territorial cave bears, cave hyenas, cave lions, leopards, tigers and wolves in Eurasia before reaching eastern Beringia, making the solitary Arctodus an unlikely impediment to expansion.
-Indeed, new dates establish an extended co-existence of humans and megafauna such as Arctodus across North America.

-Beringia

-Beringia during the Last Glacial Maximum.

-Humans migrated to North America via the Siberian mammoth steppe, arriving at eastern Beringia (Alaska and the Yukon).
-However, the migration was halted at the North American Ice Sheet, which separated Beringia and southern North America for most of the Late Pleistocene.
-Both humans and A. simus are first dated to ~50,000 BP in Beringia, both from sites in the Yukon, and co-existed until A. simus went extinct in Beringia ~23,000 BP during the Last Glacial Maximum.
-This co-existence continued through the regional extinction of other Beringian predators such as cave lions, brown bears and saber-tooth cats.
-Important sites of pre-LGM human occupation in Beringia include Old Crow Flats and the Klondike, Kuparuk River Valley, and the Bluefish Caves.
+Indeed, both humans and A. simus are first dated to ~50,000 BP in Beringia, both from sites in the Yukon, and co-existed until A. simus went extinct in Beringia ~23,000 BP during the Last Glacial Maximum.
+This co-existence continued despite the regional extinction of other Beringian predators such as cave lions, brown bears and scimitar-tooth cats.

+The human colonization of North America south of the ice sheets further disproves the idea that Arctodus was a migration barrier.
+The earliest universally accepted pre-Clovis site south of Beringia are the White Sands footprints in New Mexico, with the earliest being dated to ~22,000 cal.
+BP.
+Trackways from multiple A. simus and humans recovered from the White Sands National Park appear to intersect with one another; as these prints are among the more recent trace fossils at the site, these trackways demonstrate humans co-existed alongside A. simus and other megafauna in southern North America for thousands of years.
+Further studies affirm that humans proliferated in the Late Pleistocene of North America for more than ten thousand years, with humans being definitively widespread across the Americas by at least 15,000 BP.